How to Talk to God

-The ABCs of having a meaningful and productive conversation with God.
+The ABCs of having a meaningful conversation with God.

 We communicate with people every day–our family, friends, co-workers.
 The cashier at the grocery store, the barista making your coffee, the chatty woman on the bus.
 Conversation is a natural and essential part of our lives.
 But how are we to talk to God?
 It’s as simple as A, B, C.

 A: Focus on God.

 We can know about anyone by hearsay, but to actually know someone requires interaction.
 A rich prayer life requires us to be attentive to God.
 Unfortunately we, like Martha, are easily distracted by all we need to do (Luke 10:40).
 Our minds rush off to other thoughts, and we are not fully tuned into the conversation.

 If we are to speak openly with the Lord our God, we must have no other gods–or even other things to do–before Him (Exodus 20:2-3).

 We must place ourselves wholly in His presence.
 Sometimes that takes conscious effort.
 I bring myself before You, Lord, I say at the start of my morning prayer time, and ask You to help me focus entirely on being with You.
 We sometimes miss the point of what God tells us because we are too hurried and too distracted to pay close enough attention.

 Proverbs 18:13 warns us, “To answer before listening–that is folly and shame.”